North Carolina adoption Forms

 Adoption laws in North Carolina are built around a strong belief that the state is responsible for the welfare of the citizens, especially when they are being given in the legal charge of a stranger.
 This focus is demonstrated in some of the conditions North Carolina’s adoption laws enforce with vigor.
 This is why you should get familiar with the laws involved before you take the first step following your decision to adopt.
 This knowledge will help you get ready and understand what to expect once your petition has been successfully accepted for processing.

-STEP PARENT ADOPTION IN NORTH CAROLINA
+STEP PARENT ADOPTION FORMS IN NORTH CAROLINA

 Step parent adoption in North Carolina is also affected by these laws and conditions, even though it is the easiest types of adoption.
 For instance, as the adopting step parent, you are required to have lived in North Carolina for at least six months before you file for adoption.
 You cannot file your petition assuming the required period will be completed before the application is finalized.
 In fact, the application will not be accepted in the court at all if this period has not already been completed except if the presiding Judge waives it for good cause.